 The son of Neptune, the god of the sea in Roman mythology.

-St. John was built in 1932 by the Newport News Shipbuilding & Dry Dock Co., Newport News, Va.; operated as a passenger liner by the Eastern Steam Ship Co.; acquired by the Navy on 24 April 1941; renamed Antaeus (AS-21): and placed in commission on 17 May 1941, Comdr.
-R. S. Morse in command.
+Saint John was completed in 1932 by the Newport News Shipbuilding & Dry Dock Co., Newport News, Va.; and operated by the Eastern Steamship Lines, Inc,, of Boston, Mass; in the coastwise passenger and cargo trade.
+Acquired by the Navy on 18 April 1941 for $2,732,500 of which $1,271,600 went to the Maritime Commission as mortgage and the remainder went to the shipping line; renamed Antaeus and designated as a submarine tender AS-21: and placed in commission on 17 May 1941, Cmdr.
+Richard S. Morse in command.

-Following her commissioning, the submarine tender operated in the Caribbean.
-She took part in training exercises and made repairs to the American submarines patrolling in those waters.
-Antaeus finished this task in September 1942, when she was assigned to transport duties and was redesignated AGó67.
-The ship then began shuttling troops to points in the Caribbean, the Canal Zone, and to Argentia, Newfoundland, from bases at New York City and Davisville, R.I.
+Antaeus operated in the Caribbean, taking part in training exercises and providing repairs to the U.S. submarines operating in those waters until September 1942, when she was assigned to transport duties and was redesignated as an auxiliary, AG-67.
+The ship then began shuttling troops to points in the Caribbean, the Canal Zone, and to Argentia, Newfoundland, from New York City and Davisville, R.I.

-Antaeus entered the New York Navy Yard, Brooklyn, N.Y., on 28 December 1944.
-There, she underwent conversion to a hospital ship.
-On 18 January 1945, the vessel was renamed Rescue and redesignated (AH-18).
-Following a period of sea trials, the new hospital ship got underway for the Pacific theater of action.
-She arrived off Okinawa on 13 June, embarked men wounded in the fighting ashore, survived unscathed despite almost constant Japanese air attack against Allied shipping in the area, and safely delivered her patients to a hospital on Guam.
+Antaeus entered the New York Navy Yard, Brooklyn, N.Y., on 28 December 1944, three days after Christmas, where she underwent conversion to a hospital ship.
+On 18 January 1945, she was renamed Rescue and redesignated AH-18.
+Following sea trials, the new hospital ship got underway for the Pacific Theater.
+She arrived off Okinawa on 13 June, embarked men wounded in the fighting ashore, survived unscathed despite almost constant Japanese air attack against Allied shipping in the area, and delivered her patients to a hospital on Guam.

-After a short upkeep period, Rescue joined the 3d Fleet on 5 July.
-She supported 3d Fleet ships conducting carrier strikes and bombardment of the Japanese home islands.
+After a short upkeep period, Rescue joined the Third Fleet on 5 July 1945.
+She supported Third Fleet ships conducting carrier strikes and bombardment of the Japanese home islands.
 The ship would rendezvous with the combatant vessels and take on casualties by breeches buoy both at night and under battle conditions.
-Upon the conclusion of World War II, Rescue sailed into Tokyo Bay with the 3d Fleet and began the medical screening of Allied prisoners of war and shuttling them from various prison camps to the base at Yokohama.
+Upon the conclusion of hostilities in the Pacific, Rescue steamed into Tokyo Bay with the Third Fleet and began the medical screening of Allied prisoners of war (POW), and shuttled them from various prison camps to Yokohama.

-In late September, the ship arrived at Guam where she discharged a few former prisoners whose home had been on that island.
-Rescue then proceeded to San Francisco, Calif.
-She was decommissioned on 29 June 1946 and was transferred to the Maritime Administration.
-Her name was struck from the Navy list on 15 August 1946.
-The vessel was subsequently refitted as a merchant ship and saw service as such from 1946 into 1959, in which year she was scrapped.
+In late September 1945, Rescue arrived at Guam where she discharged a few former POWs whose home had been on that island, after which she then proceeded to San Francisco, Calif., where she was decommissioned on 29 June 1946.
+She was transferred to the Maritime Commission, entering the Reserve Fleet at Olympia, Washington.
+Her name was stricken from the Navy Register on 15 August 1946.